 - Detectable at 7 % IL-10

-Unfortunately, the full text of the article by Mittleman et al has not been available to us so far, which is why we do not know how the ADHD sample group was composed.
-However, the fact that ADHD cannot be clearly assigned to one camp is not surprising in our opinion, considering that ADHD-HI is characterized by hypocortisolism and ADHD-I by hypercortisolism, and cortisol induces the TH-1/TH-2 shift, which is why ADHD-HI is likely to be TH1-heavy and ADHD-I TH2-heavy.
-However, other studies that differentiated by subtype also found no clear correlations to date.
-However, these used blood serum, which may be misleading with respect to the neuropsychological effects of cytokines.
+*Unfortunately, the full text of the article by Mittleman et al. has not yet been made available to us, which is why we do not know the composition of the ADHD subject group.
+In our opinion, however, it is not surprising that ADHD cannot be clearly assigned to one camp, considering that ADHD-HI / ADHD-C is characterized more by hypocortisolism and ADHD-I more by hypercortisolism, and cortisol causes the TH-1/TH-2 shift, which is why ADHD-HI is likely to be TH1-heavy and ADHD-I TH2-heavy.
+However, other studies that differentiated according to subtypes have not yet found any clear correlations.
+However, these studies used blood serum, which may be misleading with regard to the neuropsychological effects of cytokines.

-In blood serum, one study found increased IL-6 and TNF-alpha levels in obese children with ADHD-HI and high hyperactivity/impulsivity scores.
+In blood serum, one study found elevated IL-6 and TNF-alpha levels in obese children with ADHD-HI and high hyperactivity/impulsivity scores.

 One study found BDNF in blood serum increased in boys with ADHD (which correlated with poorer IQ test scores) and decreased in girls (which correlated with more omission errors on the Conners’ Continuous Performance Test).
 Contactin-1 (CNTN1) serum levels were unchanged in ADHD.

-One study found (unlike for epilepsy and autism spectrum disorders) no increased risk for ADHD from brain infections, primarily with
+One study found (unlike for epilepsy and autism spectrum disorders) no increased risk of ADHD due to brain infections, primarily with

 - Enteroviruses